Up to 50% off sofas & mattresses — limited‑time deals.

 Does the Lounge Deep 93" Sofa feel supportive or “too soft”?

 It feels supportive underneath with a noticeably plush top layer.
-I stayed comfortable longest when I leaned into the lounging posture instead of trying to sit bolt upright.
+In our testing, it was most comfortable when people leaned into the lounge posture instead of trying to sit bolt upright.

 Is the depth practical in an average living room?

 It can be, but the 46" overall depth needs planning.
-In tighter rooms, you’ll feel the trade-off in walkway space more than you expect.
+In tighter rooms, the trade-off shows up in walkway space faster than many people expect.

 How does it do for shorter users?